By Jennifer Roberge (see bio below)

 When you or your child have facial eczema it can be extremely difficult emotionally because it’s easily seen by others.
 If the eczema on the face is really severe, this often means strangers will make comments.
 You know the ones… “What happened to your child?!” and “Is THAT contagious?” and “Oh you poor thing!”
 (You can see more of this in our video.)
 Then it’s followed by a string of suggestions that are meant well, but they were unsolicited and nothing you hadn’t heard a million times before.
 All this adds stress, how could it not?
 And we all know that stress is a very common eczema trigger.

 - Moisturize often.
 You should really apply a balm or ointment twice a day, maybe a third time during intense flare-up.
 And during the winter, try to apply it before heading outdoors to protect your face from getting chapped and further irritated.
 We recommend one of these balms for best results.
-We also really love this Calendula Face Eczema Cream.
+We also really love this Calendula Eczema Cream for Face.
 And for itch relief, this Organic Aloe Skin Soothing Spray is amazing.
+Get them is this deliciously gentle, but soothing discounted bundle: Eczema Face Moisturizer & Cleanser Kit.

 - Avoid soap.
 It’s best to avoid soaps when possible where eczema is concerned because they can remove essential natural body oils.
 For the face, makeup can be removed with an oil found in your kitchen cabinet.
 Stay away from expensive and chemical filled makeup removers please.
 Instead, a more economical and safer option is to just dab some pure oil onto a washcloth or cotton ball to gently remove the makeup.
 Other than that, you don’t really need to cleanse your face and a quick splash of cold water followed by a gentle pat dry with a towel will be sufficient to wash your face.
 BUT if you must use a soap, then we recommend something very gentle, moisturizing, and with natural oils and made for eczema like these.
 And for the most gentle option, try this Organic Calendula Eczema Fash Wash.
 Regardless of if you use a soap or not, after water touches your skin in any fashion, ALWAYS moisturize again – this is especially important during the winter.